 Get the latest on our fall planning.

-The Ariel Internship Program funds unpaid internships and supplements paid internships for undergraduate students attending St. John’s College in Santa Fe.
+The ARIEL (Award for Relating Intense Education to Life) Internship Program funds unpaid internships and supplements paid internships for undergraduate students attending St. John’s College in Santa Fe.
 Recipients are awarded up to $4,000 to complete a 300-hour internship during the summer.
 Internships are aligned with students’ professional development goals and give students deeper understanding about careers and an edge in finding jobs after graduation.

 St. John’s students have interned in a range of industries including law, medicine, education, and the sciences.
 OPPD provides individualized support to assist students in identifying internships and exploring careers.

 Contact OPPD for more information about the ARIEL Internship Program.

 Global Pathways Fellowships fund education abroad for undergraduate students attending the Santa Fe campus.
 Each recipient is awarded up to $5,000 to complete an educational program overseas during the summer.
 Programs align with students’ personal or professional goals and broaden their understanding of academic fields of study and professional career paths.

 St. John’s has long-standing relationships with the Rome Institute for Liberal Arts in Rome and the Marchutz School of Fine Arts in Aix-en-Provence, France.
 Students have recently interned in a variety of other overseas locations, including Greece, Turkey, Japan, Austria, and the United Kingdom.

 The General Pathways Fellowship program is the domestic sibling of Global Pathways.
 It funds academic and career preparation opportunities in the U.S. for undergraduate students attending St. John’s College in Santa Fe.
 Recipients are awarded up to $5,000 to take academic courses to fulfill prerequisite coursework for graduate school or career preparation; to attend professional conferences; or to complete certification and licensure programs during the summer.